GenXProject/GenX.jl/docs/src/User_Guide/model_input.md

 |Eligible_Cap_Res\_*| Fraction of the resource capacity eligible for contributing to the capacity reserve margin constraint (e.g. derate factor).|

 ##### Additional module-related columns for all resources
-In addition to the files described above, the `Resources` folder can contain the following files that are used to specify additional attributes for specific resources:
+In addition to the files described above, the `resources` folder can contain the following files that are used to specify additional attributes for specific resources:

 1) `Resource_multistage_data.csv`: mandatory if `MultiStage = 1` in the settings file
 2) `Resource_piecewisefuel_usage.csv`